The Murder Clinic: Style

 Roberto Curti, author of Italian Gothic Horror Films, 1957-1969, described The Murder Clinic as an example of the way Italian gothic horror films evolved into the giallo genre in the 1970s.

 Release

-Murder Clinic was released in Italy on March 17, 1966, distributed by Regional, at a length of 90 minutes.
+Murder Clinic was released in Italy on 17 March 1966, distributed by Regional, at a length of 90 minutes.
 The film grossed a total of £96 million Italian lira on its theatrical release.
-In 1971, a re-release poster played off of Berger's own trouble with the law with the tag line "William Berger, guilty or innocent?"
+In 1971, a re-release poster alluded to Berger's own trouble with the law for drug possession: the re-release print came with the tag line "William Berger, guilty or innocent?"
 It was released in France as Les nuits de l'epouvante (lit.
 'Nights of Terror').

 The film was released in the United States first as The Murder Clinic, and then years later, in an attempt to promote the film as a zombie movie, as Revenge of the Living Dead.

 The film was released on DVD by Code Red DVD as part of the Six-Pack Volume Two box set.